 - Sickness and poverty

-Looking ahead, Steven has recently begun two projects: The first looks at the way disability was understood, portrayed and constructed in the period from the 1750s to the present.
+Looking ahead, Steven has recently begun four projects: The first looks at the way disability was understood, portrayed and constructed in the period from the 1750s to the present.
 Amongst other things, he asks 'Is it better for the disabled to have moral or legal rights?'
 His second project looks at the long history of benefit cheats from the 1600s to the present and the book of this project - Fraudulent Lives - is scheduled for publication in 2023.
 A third and bigger project starts from the hypothesis that the central medium term outcome of Covid-19 will be the need for political elites to conduct a new conversation, and conclude a new settlement, with its welfare citizens.
 The project explores what previous moments of international welfare convergence of this sort can tell us about how that conversation can be conducted and what its outcomes might be.
 Finally, he leads a University-wide project on Nottinghamshire lace in global perspective.

 Steven is Executive Editor of Family and Community History and has filled this role since 2004.
 He is also a board member of the N.W.
 Posthumus Institute and a member of the Peer Review College for the ESRC.
 In 2020 he was elected as Fellow of the Royal Historical Society.

 Sponsors and collaborators

 Steven has held more than £5,000,000 worth of grants across the spectrum from the Leverhulme Trust, Wellcome Trust, British Academy, AHRC, ESRC, EU, British Council and Pasold Trust.
 He is currently PI on grants from the AHRC and Pasold Trust described elsewhere in this profile.